Iraq travel advice

 Consular assistance

-The ability of the Embassy of Canada in Baghdad to provide consular and other support throughout Iraq is severely limited.
+The Embassy of Canada to Iraq, in Baghdad, has temporarily suspended its operations due to the ongoing regional security situation.
 Until further notice, contact the Emergency Watch and Response Centre in Ottawa for emergency consular assistance.

 Disclaimer